Perkedel/Kaded-fnf-mods/CREDIT.md

 - https://youtu.be/DT61L8hbbJ4?si=zMUyC8PCjou5fGig TheFatRat.
 Mayday lyric!!!! wait, where are you? https://youtu.be/AcNy8QV4MhE?si=oOIPBkQ4kDn1G55- ok, 7clouds got the written!

 # other mods that got removed / pre-removed (ERROR fail to yoink)(foreshadowing) because a death wish found in the license (such as No Derivative in Creative Commons).
 I'm sorry, make your luck now for the next time!

+**EDIT X0p1r4t3**: We will return these files shortly but only to as reckless to place it.
+For clarification, Last Funkin Moment ownership has been transferred from Van Elektronische to X0p1r4t3 Eenvreensment, hence License Safety & Fear Protocol will be also cleared, since this fear is only on Van Elektronische.
+Additionally, other copyrighted files will also be installed, not as tidy as well, i.e. background unused parts (To avoid exposing gamers against Copyright Federals across galaxies).

+**EDIT X0p1r4t3 2**: Files may not be here, but on Kolmoroltzzet.

 > Why am I not credited?!

 > why my mods got removed?!